 Dr. Ettlinger lives with his wife, two sons and dogs in Pikesville and looks forward to continue treating the growing population in the area.

-Dr. Grady moved to Baltimore with his wife and two daughters (and dog, Roxy) to begin his chiropractic career.
+Dr. Grady moved to Baltimore with his wife and two daughters to begin his chiropractic career.
 He joined Health Quest in 2011 after treating patients for several years, including practicing in a clinic in Towson, MD.
 Dr. Grady looks forward to establishing himself further in the Baltimore community and enjoying crab feasts!

 Sarah Barbee, DC with PT privleges, was born and raised in Maryland, attended the University of Maryland, Baltimore County in Catonsville, where she earned her bachelor's degree in Biological Sciences in 2006.
 Following in her grandfather’s footsteps, Dr. Barbee knew chiropractic was where she had to be.
 After graduating with honors from New York Chiropractic College (a classmate of Dr. Grady’s), she came back to her roots here in Baltimore.
 She is a licensed chiropractor with physical therapy privileges in the State of Maryland, joining Health Quest in 2015 after treating patients for five years at a practice on the other side of town.

 Dr. Barbee has had extensive continuing education about various treatment techniques, as well as nutrition and other holistic treatments.
 She is also certified as a whiplash and soft tissue injury specialist through the Whiplash Injury Biomechanics and Traumatology program at the Spine Research Institute of San Diego.

 She brings with her a love of helping patients, focusing on the person rather than the condition, and treating each patient like family.
 She enjoys living in Baltimore, running and doing yoga in her spare time.